viboes/std-make/doc/proposal/reflection/ProductTypes.md

 Defining *tuple-like* access `tuple_size`, `tuple_element` and `get<I>/get<T>` for simple classes is -- as for comparison operators ([N4475]) -- tedious, repetitive, slightly error-prone, and easily automated.

+[P0144R2]/[P0217R1]/[SBR] proposes the ability to bind all the members of some type, at a time via the new structured binding statement.
+This proposal names those types *product types*.

+[P0197R0] proposed the generation of the *tuple-like* access function for simple structs as the [P0144R2] does for simple structs (case 3 in [P0144R2]).

+We are unable to define a *tuple-like* access interface for c-arrays, as the get<I>(arr) can not be found by ADL.

-This paper proposes a library interface to access the same types covered by Structured binding [SBR].
-This proposal name them *product types* The interface includes getting the number of elements, access to the n<sup>th</sup> element and the type of the n<sup>th</sup> element.
+This paper proposes a library interface to access the same types covered by Structured binding [SBR], *product types*.
+The interface includes getting the number of elements, access to the n<sup>th</sup> element and the type of the n<sup>th</sup> element.
+Tuis interface don't use ADL.

 The wording of Structured binding has been modified so that both structured binding and the possible product type access wording doesn't repeat themselves.